 The perfect Montreal City Tour for Foodies

-The dishes are cooked from the products of the region.
-These show a great variety and abundance, not to mention a taste, that tickles the palate.
-On our travels through the province we met producers and know, how much love and enthusiasm these products need.
-The wines and ciders of Quebec can compete with the best in the world.
-The Ile d'Orleans has supplied the provincial capital of Quebec for centuries with fruits and vegetables, cassis or homemade chocolate.
-And the sausage, cheese and chicken specialties in Quebec are unparalleled.
-Therefore, we are curious what Montreal has to offer in this regard.
+The dishes are cooked from the products of the region, which have a variety and abundance, not to mention the taste sensations for the palate.
+On our Travel through the province We got to know producers and know how much love and enthusiasm they produce their products.
+The Wines and Ciders Quebecs can compete with the best in the world.
+The Ile d'Orleans has supplied the provincial capital of Quebec for centuries Fruits and vegetables, cassis or homemade chocolate, And the Sausage, cheese and chicken specialties in Quebec are unparalleled.
+We are therefore curious to see what the Montreal City Tour has to offer for foodies.

 Montreal Tips for Culinary Travelers